vickmuir/Backup/upgrade-backup-agent-windows.md

 The most recent backup agent can be downloaded from your {{site.data.keyword.backup_notm}} portal Dashboard quick links section.
 {:tip}

+Following the upgrade process ensures that you can upgrade your {{site.data.keyword.backup_notm}} agent without losing the registration.
+{:shortdesc}

 1. Remote control your {{site.data.keyword.cloud}} server that is in need of an {{site.data.keyword.backup_notm}} upgrade.
 2. Open a browser, and go to the following address.